JaMoPinter/Day-Ahead-Battery-Scheduling/README.md

    ```

 ## Reproducibility
-In order to reproduce the results shown in the paper, execute the optimization process with the corresponding parameter file for Case 1, Case 2, or Case 3.
-The necessary forecasts are included in the repository.<br>
+In order to reproduce the results shown in the paper, execute the optimization process with the corresponding parameter file for Case 1, Case 2, or Case 3 specified in main.py.
+The necessary forecasts are included in the repository.
-Note that for Case 1, uncertainties neither in the grid nor in the battery system are penalized.
-Thus, <ins>x</ins> and  ̅x are dispensable decision variables and are therefore set to zero (enable respective constraints in 'optimization_model.py' after '### Reproduce Case 1 ###' to obtain the same results as shown in the paper for Case 1).

 In order to reproduce the forecasts, the following steps need to be done:
 1. Install corresponding forecasting requirements